 The only one that can tell you which pots to use is you.
 You will need to use your ears and do a little experimentation.
 Many times, the standard values may sound dark and muddy to your ears, and you may decide to increase them.
 If you have humbuckers that are too dark, you may find that a 1 Meg pot brightens it up nicely.
 Alternately, if your pickup sounds too bright or harsh, try reducing the values.

-Most of the time, the standard values are the right ones, but sometimes a pickup can be extra bright or extra dark and require attention to make it sound better.
+Most of the time, the standard potentiometer values are already correct, but sometimes a pickup can be too bright or dark and requires some extra attention to make it sound better.
 In this case, swapping out your pots might be a solution.
 It’s certainly less expensive to change the pots than to change the pickups, so it’s worth a try.
 If you’ve found this article helpful, please feel free to share it on Twitter and Facebook.
 For more articles on guitar electronics, visit humbuckersoup.com.